randreea12/tfidf_analysis_romanian_political_speeches_python/README.md

 - Parliamentary TF-IDF analysis by presidential term
 - President vs Parliament vocabulary comparison

+## What is TF-IDF?

+TF-IDF stands for Term Frequency-Inverse Document Frequency.
+It is a text analysis technique that highlights words that are important or distinctive in one document compared to a collection of documents.
+In this project, TF-IDF is used to find the most characteristic words for each president and for parliamentary speech groups.

 ## Troubleshooting

 - `The term 'streamlit' is not recognized` — use `python -m streamlit run dashboard.py`
 - `Execution policies` when activating venv in PowerShell — either use the `.bat` activate script or run PowerShell as administrator and adjust policy to `RemoteSigned` temporarily.